-NOTICE If the safety sensor responds with an error display, you will often be able to eliminate the cause yourself! ♦ Switch off the machine and leave it switched off.
-Analyze the cause of the fault using the diagnostics displays and rectify the fault.
+NOTICE If the safety sensor responds with an error display, you will often be able to eliminate the cause yourself! ✤ Analyze the cause of the fault using the diagnostics displays and rectify the fault.
 If you are unable to rectify the fault, contact the Leuze branch responsible for you or call the Leuze customer service (see chapter 14 "Service and support").